 Another aspect worth mentioning is my eczema that’s getting worse recently.
 I had a history of eczema, where the skin on my knuckles could turn dry and dark to the extent of causing pain.
 It has been dormant for years but the symptom returned a few weeks ago.
 I tried moisturizer and Betamethasone Valerate cream but to no effect.
 While I couldn’t say for sure taking chia seeds made my eczema better, the skin on my knuckles definitely showed signs of healing right now.

 Should You Take Chia Seeds?

 I think this is a decision best made for yourself, taking into account the benefits and side effects involved in taking chia seeds.
-If you’re convinced that chia seeds could be a great part of your diet, I believe you can easily get a pack from organic stores, pharmacies or online from Amazon.
+If you’re convinced that chia seeds could be a great part of your diet, I believe you can easily get a pack from organic stores, pharmacies or online.

 15 Lifestyles And Natural Remedies For Social Anxiety I Personally Tried

 21 Brain Foods That Help Depression And Anxiety

 How To Help Someone With Social Anxiety Without Causing More Harm

 Fidget Spinner For Anxiety: Marketing Hype Or Genuine Stress Buster?